Fields and focus areas

 Centre for Renewable Energy

 Research includes these fields: wave generated energy, small scale hydroelectric power, wind power, solar energy, bioenergy, as well as energy generated from waste, hydrogen, salt and heat pumps.
+The Centre for Renewable Energy is owned by NTNU, SINTEF, IFE and UiO.
 Website: http://www.sffe.no/